 Boil Water Advisory Lifted

-Some customers of BCWSA located on Clay Avenue were notified to boil their water before using it due to a main break that occurred on March 10, 2026.
+Some customers of BCWSA located on Oak Avenue and a section of Bellevue Avenue in Langhorne were notified to boil their water before using it due to a main break that occurred on July 11, 2026.
 We are pleased to report that the main break was repaired, and all laboratory tests have been completed and show that there is no bacteria in the water.
 It is no longer necessary to boil your water.

 Boil Water Advisory